 Upon violation of University of Delaware regulations regarding academic honesty.
 All graduate students are subject to University of Delaware regulations regarding academic honesty.
 Violations of these regulations or other forms of gross misconduct may result in immediate dismissal from the Program.

-In the case of dismissal, the graduate coordinator is required to send a report to the Office of Graduate and Professional Education that states the faculty vote on the decision causing dismissal and the justification for this action.
-The Office of Graduate and Professional Education will notify a student in writing when the student is being dismissed for failure to make satisfactory progress in the program.
+In the case of dismissal, the graduate coordinator is required to send a report to the Graduate College that states the faculty vote on the decision causing dismissal and the justification for this action.
+The Graduate College will notify a student in writing when the student is being dismissed for failure to make satisfactory progress in the program.

 Procedures for Student Appeals.
 Students who receive what they perceive as an unfair evaluation by a faculty member or faculty committee may file grievances in accordance with University of Delaware policies.
 Students are encouraged to contact the faculty advisor and then the department chair prior to filing a formal grievance in an effort to resolve the situation informally.

-In the case of academic dismissal, the student may appeal the termination by writing to the Office of Graduate and Professional Education.
+In the case of academic dismissal, the student may appeal the termination by writing to the Graduate College.
 This appeal must be made within ten class days from the date on which the student has been notified of academic dismissal.
 If the Vice Provost for Academic Affairs grants reinstatement, the student must meet the conditions of the reinstatement.
 Failure to meet these conditions will result in dismissal from the program.
 A graduate student may be reinstated only once to a given major.
 The student’s academic transcript will reflect the reinstatement with academic probation status.

 Students wishing to review their program file must submit a written request to the graduate coordinator at least 24 hours in advance.
 Students must review the file in the presence of program staff or faculty and are not permitted to remove a file but may photocopy documents from their folder.
 All access to student records is in accordance with the Family Educational Rights and Privacy Act.

+Part IV.
+Assessment Plan

+The objective of the PhD program in Applied Physiology is to prepare students for research-based careers.
+This requires:

+A strong foundation in physiology

+A strong foundation in laboratory skills

+Effective oral and written communication skills

+Critical thinking skills

+Organizational skills

+These learning objectives are critical for success of the student in the PhD.
+They are measured directly by the two course sequence taken during year one which focuses on the physiological systems.
+While this knowledge is tested in the course, integration of that knowledge across the physiological systems is tested during an oral preliminary exam.
+Laboratory skills are evaluated by 12 credits of research taken across 4 semesters in the first two years of the program.
+Effective and oral communication skills are further developed during the 8 semesters of seminar that focuses on these different skills across the 4 years.
+Furthermore, throughout the PhD program, they are also assessed during the dissertation proposal and dissertation defense.

-Part IV. the Financial Aid and Assistantships
+Part V. Financial Aid and Assistantships

 A. Financial Awards